-Both Sól and Máni are pursued ceaselessly, by a pair of wolves, and are destined to be caught up with and devoured by them at Ragnarök.
+Both Sól and Máni are pursued ceaselessly by a pair of wolves, and are destined to be caught and devoured by them at Ragnarök.
 Lunar eclipses were thought to be times when Hati (“Hate”) the wolf who pursues Máni, gets dangerously close to him.
-It is thought that the finality of Ragnarök is a Christian convention, invented (or at least passed along) by Snorri Sturlson, and that perhaps in early myth, the wolves chasing and gaining upon the celestial lights was cyclical rather than apocalyptic.
+It is thought that the finality of Ragnarök is a Christian convention, invented (or at least passed along) by Snorri Sturlson, and that perhaps in early myth the wolves chasing and gaining upon the celestial lights was cyclical rather than apocalyptic.
 It is also speculated that such tales may have been reflections of earlier events, reflecting a mini ice age or unnatural winter caused by a cometary impact that blackened the sky.